Blood transfusion: 20th century

 William Stewart Halsted, M.D.
 (1852–1922) performed one of the first blood transfusions in the United States.

 Only in 1901, when the Austrian Karl Landsteiner discovered three human blood groups (O, A, and B), did blood transfusion achieve a scientific basis and become safer.

 Landsteiner discovered that adverse effects arise from mixing blood from two incompatible individuals.
 He found that mixing incompatible types triggers an immune response and the red blood cells clump.
 The immunological reaction occurs when the receiver of a blood transfusion has antibodies against the donor blood cells.
 The destruction of red blood cells releases free hemoglobin into the bloodstream, which can have fatal consequences.
 Landsteiner's work made it possible to determine blood group and allowed blood transfusions to take place much more safely.
 For his discovery he won the Nobel Prize in Physiology and Medicine in 1930; many other blood groups have been discovered since.

 George Washington Crile is credited with performing the first surgery using a direct blood transfusion in 1906 at St. Alexis Hospital in Cleveland while a professor of surgery at Case Western Reserve University.

 Jan Janský also discovered the human blood groups; in 1907 he classified blood into four groups: I, II, III, IV.
 His nomenclature is still used in Russia and in states of the former USSR, in which blood types O, A, B, and AB are respectively designated I, II, III, and IV.

-Dr. William Lorenzo Moss's (1876–1957) Moss-blood typing technique of 1910 was widely used until World War II.
+American physician William Lorenzo Moss's (1876–1957) developed a blood typing technique in 1910 (popularly known as Moss system of blood typing) that was widely used until World War II.
 The Moss technique also used Roman numerals using I, II, III, IV to correspond to AB, A, B, and O respectively; a potentially dangerous overlap with Janský's classification.

-William Stewart Halsted, M.D.
-(1852–1922), an American surgeon, performed one of the first blood transfusions in the United States.
+William Stewart Halsted (1852–1922), an American surgeon, performed one of the first blood transfusions in the United States.
 He had been called to see his sister after she had given birth.
 He found her moribund from blood loss, and in a bold move withdrew his own blood, transfused his blood into his sister, and then operated on her to save her life.